 Blog photographers don’t have all day to shoot — so you’ll want to use your time efficiently.
 I usually pack and steam items the day before so that I’m not running around an hour before my photoshoot looking for a pair of earrings.
 I also location-scout beforehand; since I typically shoot 3-5 looks per session, I like to choose locations that have easy parking, multiple backdrops to shoot at so it doesn’t look like I’m shooting in the same block, and I want to make sure the location compliments my outfit.

 If you’re staging a lifestyle shoot — set everything up before your photographer comes.
 It’s a waste of the photographer’s time to sit and watch you stage a tablescape or a flatlay.
 When they arrive, your area should be completely ready to shoot!

 It’s ok to ask for re-edits (or reshoots!)

 Disclaimer: do NOT do this all of the time.
-The local blog photographers will hate you.
-But, I’ve had a really hard time with photographers editing my skin in the past, and I will not hesitate to ask for a re-edit if my skin looks too dark in photos, or a re-shoot if the overall exposure was incorrect.
-I’ve only had to ask for a reshoot once in my 5-year blogging career, so again: don’t get too trigger happy with these.
+The local blog photographers might grow to dislike you if you constantly ask for reshoots/re-edits.
+In my case, I’ve had a really hard time with photographers editing my skin in the past, and I will not hesitate to ask for a re-edit if my skin looks too dark in photos, or a re-shoot if I spot some major technical errors on the photographer’s end.
+I’ve only had to ask for a reshoot a handful of times in my 5+ year blogging career, so again: don’t get too trigger happy with these.
 Make sure to include a clause in your contract that guarantees a complimentary reshoot under extreme circumstances!